ShimadaICT/nRF52832_Shizuoka/examples/README.md

 Things to note for GPS example:
 -------

-The GPS example uses the software serial.
+The GPS example uses the SoftwareSerial.
 Make sure you enable software serial by following the instruction in the README file inside **Arduino Files** folder

 Once enabled, ensure that the p0.19 and p0.20 pins on the nrf52 are connected to RX and TX of the GPS module and initiate SoftwareSerial object.